s-nomp/s-nomp/README.md

 Usage of this software requires abilities with sysadmin, database admin, coin daemons, and sometimes a bit of programming.
 Running a production pool can literally be more work than a full-time job.

 ### Community / Support
-If your pool uses Z-NOMP let us know and we will list your website here.

 Please join our Discord to follow development.
 Any support questions can be answered here quickly as well.